Seizure disorder - InDepth; Epileptic - epilepsy - InDepth

-Corpus callostomy: Corpus callostomy disconnects the nerve connections between the right and left sides (hemispheres of the brain).
+Corpus callostomy disconnects the nerve connections between the right and left sides (hemispheres of the brain.)
 The surgeon cuts into the band of tissue that connects these hemispheres to prevent seizures from becoming generalized and spreading from one side of the brain to the other.
 However, this procedure does not stop seizures from continuing to occur in one side of the brain.

-Hemispherectomy: Children who have extremely severe seizures that originate on only one side of the brain may be candidates for hemispherectomy.
+Children who have extremely severe seizures that originate on only one side of the brain may be candidates for hemispherectomy, provided that the functions of that hemisphere are impaired or likely to become impaired.
 This is a radical surgical procedure that involves removing a large portion of one side of the brain.

 Electrical stimulation of areas in the brain that affect epilepsy can help many people with refractory epilepsy.
 Neurostimulators are sometimes called "pacemakers for the brain."
 In 1997, the FDA first approved vagus nerve stimulation (VNS) for treating people with partial epilepsy whose seizures were not helped by medication.
 In 2013, the FDA approved a second neurostimulation device, the RNS stimulator.
 Researchers are continuing to study other types of brain stimulation devices as treatments for epilepsy.